Call for Abstracts

 Character / Word Limits

 The abstract text body is limited to 3000 (Approx 500 words) characters including spaces.
 Titles are limited to 400 characters including spaces.
 A maximum of three figures (in JPG, GIF or PNG with ideally 600 dpi) can be included.
-These will not count toward the word limit, nor will the information about authors, institutions and study groups.
+These will not count toward the word limit, nor will the information about authors, institutions, and study groups.
 File size of 2 MB maximum for each figure.

-Submitted abstracts that provide a substantial contribution to the biomaterials field and literature and follow the published abstracts submission instructions will be accepted for review.
+Submitted abstracts that provide a substantial contribution to the biomaterials field and literature and follow the published abstract submission instructions will be accepted for review.
 All submitted abstracts will go through a blinded peer-review process carried out by an international review committee.

 All abstracts will be reviewed (blinded) by at least three international referees.
 Reviewers will be selected by the organizing committee.
 All reviewers will be asked to sign a statement addressing the impartiality and fairness of their review and state that there are no conflicts of interest with the authors, the work, sponsorship, or subject matter.